tio/tio/README.md

 ### 1.1 Motivation

-To make a simpler serial device tool for talking with TTY devices with less focus on classic terminal/modem features and more focus on the needs of embedded developers and hackers.
+To make a simpler serial device tool for talking with serial TTY devices with less focus on classic terminal/modem features and more focus on the needs of embedded developers and hackers.

 tio was originally created to replace